vsuccessai/gpt-researcher-valorai-adapter/NEW_README.md

 1.2 Execute: uvicorn main:app --reload

-# How to launch the updated service:
+# How to launch the updated service for Valor:

 1. Execute: uvicorn extended_main:app --reload
 or
 1.1 Run extended_main.py in VS code
+or compose file
+1.2 docker-compose -f docker-compose.valor.yml up --build  This will launch only the backend but still will have default front end from python

+# How to launch standalone updated service for Gerardo server:

+INFO: Dockerfile.extended - is a general extended Dockerfile that is used for Python backend can also be used for Valor
+1. Execute: uvicorn extended_main:app --reload
 or
+1.1 Run extended_main.py in VS code - this will launch Python front and backend or compose file
-1.2 docker-compose -f docker-compose.valor.yml up --build  This will launch only the backend but still will have default front end from python
+1.2 docker-compose -f docker-compose-standalone.local.yml up --build  - this will launch Python + React

 ## Local Development